We need to amend the U.S. Constitution to declare that:

 - Corporations are not people.

-The 2010 Supreme Court ruling, Citizens United, has gotten a lot of attention lately and for good reason.
-Unlimited donations by billionaires and corporations to super PACs have drowned out the voices of ordinary Americans.
+The 2010 Supreme Court ruling, Citizens United v.
+FEC opened the floodgates to unlimited donations by billionaires and corporations to super PACs have drowned out the voices of ordinary Americans.

 But overturning Citizens United by itself isn’t enough.
 That case builds on two other cases that can all be addressed in an amendment to prevent big money from corrupting our democracy.